atteggiani/wedding-website/website/content/en/rsvp.md

     }

-    // Run Supabase Edge function to get a guest session to authenticate the user if the rsvp_token matches async function getGuestSession(rsvpToken, supabaseURL, supabaseAnonKey) {
+    // Run Supabase Edge function to get a guest session to authenticate the user if the rsvp_token matches async function getGuestSession(rsvpToken, supabaseClient) {
-        const res = await fetch(
+        const res = await supabaseClient.functions.invoke(
-            `${supabaseURL}/functions/v1/guest-issue-jwt`,
-            {
-                method: 'POST',
-                headers: {
-                    'Content-Type': 'application/json',
-                    'Authorization': `Bearer ${supabaseAnonKey}`
-                },
+            'guest-issue-jwt',
-                body: JSON.stringify({ rsvp_token: rsvpToken })
+            {body: JSON.stringify({ rsvp_token: rsvpToken })}
-            }
         );

         if (!res.ok) {
             if (res.status === 401) {
                 $('#status').text(
                     "Oops!
-The RSVP code you entered is invalid.
+The RSVP password you entered is invalid.
 Check the invitation for your code.
 If you can’t find it, please contact us!"
                 );
             } else {
                 $('#status').text(
-                    "There was an error retriving the RSVP_password!
+                    "There was an error retrieving the RSVP password!
 Please try again.
 If the error persists, please contact us!"
                 );
+                console.log(res?.error || 'Error');
             }
             return
         }